 What Is Pyometra?

-Pyometra literally means pus in the womb/uterus and is one of the most common life-threatening conditions seen in female dogs and occasionally cats.
+Pyometra is a infection in the womb and literally means pus in the uterus and is one of the most common life-threatening conditions seen in female dogs and occasionally cats.
 Sadly this condition is still seen all too often at the veterinary practice despite the raised awareness about neutering.

 Pyometra can affect un-neutered female dogs (bitches) and cats (queens) of any age and is usually seen after they have been in season (in-heat).
 This condition is one of the biggest reasons why vets advise that bitches and queens are neutered, because it can be fatal if it is not treated and can be very expensive to treat successfully.